Gambit Esports: EU LCS (2013–2015)

 On 10 January 2013, the now-defunct esports organisation Moscow Five released their League of Legends roster that achieved 3rd–4th place at the 2012 World Championship; this was in part due to the arrest of their CEO Dmitry Smilianets in July 2013, which left the organisation with a lack of funding for several months.
 Four days later, on 14 January, it was announced that Gambit Gaming had acquired the former M5 roster.

 Marking their first appearance in an offline event as Gambit Gaming, in late January 2013, the Russian team would compete in IEM Season VII - Global Challenge Katowice as one of the eight qualified teams.
 Gambit Gaming would go 1–2 in the group stage, winning against MYM, while losing to Curse Gaming EU and Azubu Blaze.
-Because of this, the round robin had a tie between MYM, Gambit and Curse Gaming EU, all of whom went 1–2.
+This resulted in a three-way tie between MYM, Gambit, and Curse Gaming EU, each finishing 1–2.
 A time coefficient was used to break the tie, giving Gambit Gaming a spot in the semi-finals.
 Gambit Gaming, as the underdogs, would defeat Azubu Frost 2–0, then go on to take first place by knocking out Korean powerhouse Azubu Blaze, who they had lost to in the group stage.

 Having qualified as Moscow Five, Gambit Gaming would compete in the European Season 3 League of Legends Championship Series.
 They would complete the European Spring LCS Split in 2nd place, with a record of 21–7.
 This ensured their LCS spot for the summer split portion of the league.
 They would then take second place in the Season 3 EU Spring Playoffs, losing 2–3 to Fnatic in the final.

 Gambit attended the IEM Season VII - World Championship in Hannover, Germany in March.
 The team dominated their group, going undefeated with a 5–0 score, placing them in the semi-finals.
 They then faced CJ Entus Frost and lost the set 2–1, knocking Gambit out of the tournament and seeing them finish in 3rd overall.

 The Russian team was invited to play in an international exhibition at 2013 MLG Winter Championship, playing first against Americans Team Dignitas, they won 2–0, by constantly pressuring their opponent.
 Gambit then faced Korean top contender KT Rolster B in the exhibition finals but were unable to beat them and secure 1st place, losing the match 2–1.